juhahinkula/juhahinkula.github.io/_posts/2016-07-18-cordova-plugin.markdown

 cordova plugin add cordova-plugin-geolocation
 {% endhighlight %}

 The sample app have button which opens device camera and shows taken picture.
-The curren location is shown in the footer.
+The current location is shown in the footer.

 ![screenshot]({{ site.baseurl }}/img/Screenshot_plugin.png)